Self-ActualizationGCSE students aged 15-16 in bottle green cardigans focus on personal projects, fostering self-actualization in a sunlit classroom.

 What is Self-actualization?

-Self-actualization is the highest level of personal growth in humanistic psychology.
+Self-actualization is the highest level of personal growth in .
 It means reaching your fullest potential.
 Abraham Maslow described it as the top level of his pyramid of needs.

-The journey to self-actualization is deeply personal.
-It varies from person to person based on experiences and goals.
-It involves growing and learning throughout life.
+The journey to self-actualization is deeply personal and, according to systems theory, influenced by multiple interconnected factors.
+It varies from person to person based on experiences, cultural capital, and goals.
+It involves growing and learning throughout life, much like the spiral curriculum approach to education.
 Self-actualized people often have peak experiences of joy, understanding, and happiness.

 Three key points capture what self-actualization means: